in2code-de/in2publish_core/Documentation/KnownIssues.md

 # Known Issues

+## File Preview URLs in Publish Files Module are not shown when using EXT:fal_securedownload

+File Preview URLs are not rendered in the Publish Files Module, if EXT:fal_securedownload is installed.
+However, the functionality of EXT:fal_securedownload and file publishing is not affected.

 ## File Preview URLs in Publish Files Module broken for non-public file storages

 File Preview URLs rendered for files on Foreign are broken, if the file storage is not marked as public.